istio/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

     html output
     {{< /text >}}

--    Check the status of the node agent and sidecar:
+-    Check the status of the Istio Agent and sidecar:

     {{< text bash >}}
     $ sudo systemctl status istio-auth-node-agent